donejs/done-ssr/README.md

 ## Usage

-**done-ssr** takes a system configuration object (the same object used by steal-tools to configure building) and returns a function that will render requests.
+**done-ssr** takes a *steal* configuration object (the same object used by steal-tools to configure building) and returns a function that will render requests.

 Pass your request into the render function and pipe the resulting stream into the response.